Linear Model and Extensions: Maximum likelihood estimator

 The MLE is $\hat{\mu} = \bar{y}$.
 If the model is correctly specified, we can use

 to estimate the variance of $\hat{\mu}$.
 If the model is misspecified, we can use

 to estimate the variance of $\hat{\mu}$.

 The sandwich variance estimator seems the best overall.
 The Normal model can be totally wrong but it is still meaningful to estimate the mean parameter $\mu = E(y)$.
-The MLE is just the sample moment estimator which has variance var$(y)/n$.
-Since the sample variance $s^2 = \sumn (y_i - \hat\mu)^2/(n-1)$ is unbiased for var$(y)$, a natural unbiased estimator for var$(\hat{\mu})$ is $s^2/n$, which is close to the sandwich variance estimator. \end{example}
+The MLE is just the sample moment estimator, which has variance $\textup{var}(y)/n$.
+Since the sample variance $s^2 = \sumn (y_i - \hat\mu)^2/(n-1)$ is unbiased for $\textup{var}(y)$, a natural unbiased estimator for $\textup{var}(\hat{\mu})$ is $s^2/n$, which is close to the sandwich variance estimator. \end{example}

 The above discussion extends to the case with independent but non-IID data.
 The covariance estimators still apply by replacing each $f$ by $f_i$ within the summation.
-Note that the sandwich covariance estimator is conservative in general. \citet{white1982maximum} pioneered the asymptotic analysis of the MLE with misspecified models in econometrics but made a mistake for the $M$ term. \citet{chow1984maximum} corrected his error, and \citet{abadie2014inference} developed a more general theory.
+Note that the sandwich covariance estimator is conservative in general. \citet{white1982maximum} pioneered the asymptotic analysis of the MLE with misspecified models in econometrics but made a mistake for the $M$ term. \citet{chow1984maximum} corrected his error, and \citet{abadie2014inference} developed a more general theory. \citet{agresti2002measures} discussed measures of model fit with possibly misspecified models.

 A leading application is the MLE under a misspecified Normal linear model.
-The EHW robust covariance arises naturally in this case.
+The Eicker--Huber--White (EHW) robust covariance arises naturally in this case.

 \begin{example} The Normal linear model has individual log-likelihood:

 with the simplification $l_i = \log f(y_i \mid x_i, \beta, \sigma^2).$ So the first-order derivatives are

 the second derivative is